prabodhtiwari/prabodhtiwari/README.md

 I love building things.
 While hard engineering problems are often intrinsically fun to tackle, I’m most attracted to solving real customer problems with a business justification.

 Currently, I work at [Gamezop][gamezop].
-Here my responsibilities are to architect, develop, and manage scalable applications & back-end services demonstrating service-oriented architecture and secure applications development technology best practices.
+Here my responsibilities are to architect, develop, and manage scalable applications & backend services demonstrating service-oriented architecture and secure applications development technology best practices.

-See my LinkedIn[linkedin] profile for more career details.
+See my [LinkedIn][linkedin] profile for more career details.

 ## Connect with me: